junxit/us-congress-bills-117/bill.md

 > - **(48)** *Alaska Long Trail*
 >   - **(A)** *In general* The Alaska Long Trail, extending approximately 500 miles from Seward, Alaska, to Fairbanks, Alaska.
->   - **(B)** *Requirement* The Secretary of the Interior, acting through the Director of the Bureau of Land Management (referred to in this paragraph as the “Secretary”), shall study the feasibility of designating the trail described in subparagraph (A).
+>   - **(B)** *Requirement* The Secretary of the Interior, acting through the Director of the Bureau of Land Management (referred to in this paragraph as the “Secretary”), shall study the feasibility of designating the trail described in subparagraph (A), including evaluating the potential impacts of the trail on rights-of-way, existing rights, or other recreational uses of the land proposed to be used for the trail.
 >   - **(C)** *Consultation* The Secretary shall conduct the study under this paragraph in consultation with—
 >     - **(i)** the Secretary of Agriculture, acting through the Chief of the Forest Service;
 >     - **(ii)** the State of Alaska;